 Receive the latest articles for free.
 Click here to get the Luxury Daily newsletters.

-Are brands missing a trick with mobile?By a MCD columnist
+Are brands missing a trick with mobile?By

 By Dave Katz

 It has been reported recently that consumer spend via mobile is on the increase this Christmas.
 Further confirmation has come from research indicating that 20 percent of the expected $7.4 billion of total online shopping will be carried out using smartphones and tablets, according to Telefonica.

 If consumers want to browse, research and purchase via mobile, then is it not something of a surprise that only 7 percent of ad spend in Britain currently goes on mobile, per IMRG?
 Is that not the best channel for brands to be communicating through?

 The statistics above not only demonstrate how we have progressed in terms of technological growth and how we interact with brands digitally as part of our everyday lives.
 But they also hide the massive disparity between the investment in time from consumers on mobile device versus the money spent by brands in that same space.